Viator Reservation System API (1.0)

 Batch Pricing API

-For suggestions on mapping Viator Pricing Options (Age Bands) for tickets to external pricing options, please see the above section “Suggested Price Option Mapping”.
+For guidance on mapping Viator Pricing Rates (Age Bands) to external pricing rates, refer to the Pricing rates mapping.

 Request Body schema: